magnusk/drupal-intro-services/README.md

 For this discussion, we use the URL http://consumer.example.com/ for the Web Service _consumer_ site.
 Replace below with your own consumer URL.

-Note: we'll be switching between the PROVIDER and CONSUMER sites, depending on whether we're configuring the API or executing code that consumes the API.
+Note: we'll be calling out switches in perspective between the PROVIDER and CONSUMER sites, depending on whether we're configuring the API or executing code that consumes the API.

 - Purpose of this section: consume the API we've created above.